 Are you struggling to keep up in dance auditions?
 Do you need a dance tune-up before the audition season begins?
 Are you new to the audition scene in NYC?
 Goodspeed Movers Boot Camp is an intensive weekend designed to alleviate your dance audition fears and increase your chances of booking roles that require basic dance ability.
 This weekend-long program in New York City will be led by professional working choreographers and a casting director who wants you to succeed in the audition room.
 This is a unique opportunity to hone your basic dance skills in a safe judgment-free environment, learn how to pick up basic choreography quickly, and connect with industry professionals.
 Goodspeed Movers Boot Camp is an unintimidating way to take your dance audition to the next level and advance your career.

 If you have any questions or would like to receive information about future programs in a variety of subjects, please contact Joshua Ritter by email or at 860.873.8664, x522.

-REGISTRATION FOR THE 2017 MOVERS BOOT CAMP IS NOW CLOSED.
+REGISTRATION FOR THE 2018 MOVERS BOOT CAMP HAS NOT YET BEGUN.